hbz/discourse-stopforumspam/README.md

 # discourse-stopforumspam

+The Stop Forum Spam plugin can help weed out human spammers who are able to bypass Discourse’s built-in spam tools (thanks to their awesome human powers).
 Right after a new user signs up on your forum (before they have time to post), this plugin will check the user's email address, forum username, and/or IP address (depending on your plugin settings) against the [Stop Forum Spam](https://www.stopforumspam.com) database.
-If the user is found in this database of suspected spammers, their user account will be auto silenced in Discourse.
+If the user is found in this database of suspected spammers, their user account will be immediately auto silenced in Discourse.

 **Note:** If needed, you can unsilence the user in the **Users** &rarr; **Silenced** section of the Discourse Admin.